Spy balloon videos dominated TikTok. Why didn’t China stop them?

 As cable news networks were scrambling to get cameras to Myrtle Beach to capture F-22 fighter jets circling a Chinese surveillance balloon, TikToks of the dramatic confrontation were already going viral on the world’s most popular app.

-South Carolina real estate broker Scott Comey posted two clips showing military aircraft circling the balloon on Saturday afternoon that racked up about 180,000 views.
+Real estate broker Scott Comey posted two clips showing military aircraft circling the balloon above his South Carolina home on Saturday afternoon that racked up about 180,000 views.

-Minutes later he posted a third showing the balloon as it is shot from the sky had received 2.3 million views in 48 hours.
+Mr Comey told The Independent in an interview on Monday that the spectacle was “kinda freaking me out a little bit”.

+“It was kinda cool to see it in the sky but also kinda scary, because nobody knew what was in (the balloon),” he said.

-The clip received 67,000 likes and more than 2,000 comments, including one from Michele6070: “*sees on CNN they shot down the spy balloon.. comes to tik tok to see the videos*”.
+The clip has since received 67,000 likes and more than 2,000 comments, including one from Michele6070: “*sees on CNN they shot down the spy balloon.. comes to tik tok to see the videos*”.

 Not bad, for someone with 3,000 subscribers whose DIY home improvement, shopping and travel TikToks usually get a few thousand views at best.